Sgt. Henry David Volpe develops first Marine Corps NDAA Compliant 3D printed Drone

 |High-Res.
 Downloads:

 This work, Sgt.
-Henry David Volpe develops first Marine Corps NDAA Compliant 3D printed Drone, by Sgt Makayla Elizalde, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+Henry David Volpe develops first Marine Corps NDAA Compliant 3D printed Drone, by LCpl Isabella Ramos and LCpl Brady Hathaway, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 No keywords found.